Set the New Year on Fire

 Our fire detection systems serve condominium developments as well as office, industrial and commercial structures, working with companies involved in technology, healthcare, education, hospitality, government, and retail.
 In offering the highest quality and most innovative communication and multiplex systems on the market, we are uniquely positioned to provide each of our clients with customized solutions that cater to all of their needs.
 Our fire protection services set us apart as industry leaders in excellence.

 Our commercial fire alarm systems include features such as:

 - Flame detectors

 Even with fire systems in place, those systems need to be checked periodically.
 As you close out your year, resolve to make your business more secure.

-· Consult with your security systems provider to see that all systems have been updated and tested and discuss any suggestions they might have to strengthen or streamline the integration of your fire systems
+- Consult with your life safety systems provider to see that all systems have been updated and tested and discuss any suggestions they might have to strengthen or streamline the integration of your fire systems

-· Hire a security service to design and install systems for your business if you don’t have one
+- Hire a life safety service to design and install systems for your business if you don’t have one